joncabrerasu/lab-elasticsearch-kibana-cerebro/README.md

   }
 ```
 In this case 'keyword' analyzer maintains de original content.
 Another text analyzer would be 'Standard'.
 This analyzer applies a standard tokenizer and a lowercase filter.

+You can sort by text fields if you enable 'fielddata' property.
+Alternatively we can use 'keyword' property from text field (i.e title.keyword) instead.

+When you search for documents by field, the result includes a score, which is the result of the quotient between the number of times a word appears between the documents in which the term appears.

+## Queries

+You can see some ES queries in [a relative link](kibana-queries.md) file